Aavesham (2024 film): Plot

 Aju, Bibi, and Shanthan arrive in Bengaluru from Kerala to pursue a degree in aeronautical engineering.
 The owner of a private hostel (BK Hostel) convinces their parents to let them stay there, warning them that the students of their college aren't friendly.

-They soon find themselves to be bullied by Kutty, a senior psychotic student, and his gang, being humiliated and brutally beaten by them after being abducted and taken to a garage.
+They soon find themselves to be bullied by Kutty, a psychotic senior student, and his gang, being humiliated and brutally beaten by them after being abducted and taken to a garage.
 Bibi and Aju try to forget the incident but are unable to.
 Aju seeks revenge and leads his friends to multiple bars in search of gangsters, eventually befriending Ranjith "Ranga" Gangadharan, a powerful and eccentric Malayali-Kannadiga gangster and his strong and humorous henchman Ambaan.

 They become friends with Ranga, who is revealed to be good-hearted and protective of the boys and his followers.
 However, he doesn't take part in violence himself due to a promise made to his late mother.
 Ranga tells them to focus on their studies but the boys insist on going to fights with Ranga as they see it as an opportunity to strengthen their bond with him.
 Ambaan also tells the boys chronicles of Ranga's past where Ranga used to take part in violence and tells them about how he killed his brother and buried him in the kitchen of his house and painted his blood on the wall.
 When Bibi confesses to Ranga about the incident with Kutty, Ranga and his gang unleash their full fury during the college Holi celebration, beating up Kutty and his gang in front of everyone.

 One night after a night out with Ranga (which usually consisted of bar visits or fight spots), Bibi leaves his phone in Ranga's car.
 The next morning, Bibi's mother happens to call him.
 Ranga answers the call and Bibi's mother tells him that Bibi had mentioned that he thinks of Ranga as his own brother which makes Ranga grow even more fond of the boys.
 He shows them his tools, guns and takes them to different fights because he believes he keeps them happy by doing so.
 The trio nearly face expulsion (or rustication) after being unable to pass exams and because of their association with Ranga, but are given a second chance on a condition that they pass all their future exams and ensure that their goon friends stay away from the college.